Protect your vehicle’s value this winter ❄️ Now 20€ off outdoor covers!

 Washing motorcycle clothing – why it’s important

 Protective clothing only works if it remains intact.
-If it is not cleaned regularly, membranes lose their breathability, leather becomes brittle and textiles lose their water-repellent effect.
-You should therefore wash your motorcycle clothing as soon as it is visibly soiled or smells unpleasant.
-Care is particularly important for textile clothing with climate membranes such as Gore-Tex.
-You should waterproof your motorcycle clothing regularly to keep it water-repellent.
+If it is not cleaned regularly, membranes lose their breathability, leather becomes brittle, and textiles lose their water-repellent properties.

 Preparation: how to proceed correctly